datagutten/mobitec-sanntid/README.md

 # mobitec-sanntid
 A tool to display real time information from ruter on a mobitec flip-dot sign

-Everything can run on a single server, but that requires some PHP libraries.
+The project depends on a separate backend for integration with Entur API: https://github.com/datagutten/entur-departures

-To avoid this the server and client can be separated so the client does not need any PHP libraries.
+The URL to the backend must be added in config.php with the key `$config['backend_url']`